These “creative seeds” are a great to warm-up, de-stress or generate new ideas for paintings.

 If you were planting a garden, you would not simply go outside and wish for ripe tomatoes tomorrow and expect to have that actually happen.
 You understand that you have to work the soil, maybe add humus.
 Rake it smooth, plant the seeds at the right depth, water them.
 And wait.

-Creativity does not instantly not arise out of nothing.
-It needs some ground from which to emerge and often, some time to develop.
-It needs some seeds from which to sprout.
+Creative ideas do not instantly arise out of nothing.
+They need ground from which to emerge and time to develop.
+Seeds from which to sprout.

 Creative seeds are also a way to explore new materials and discover what they can do.
-If you’ve been journaling for a while, playing with new materials can spark new ideas and get you out of a rut.
+If you’ve been making art for a while, playing with new materials can spark new ideas and get you out of a rut.

 Take your pen or pencil (or crayon, marker, glitter glue—whatever feels right) and place it somewhere on the page.
 Allow your hand to choose a movement that pleases it.
 Make a mark.
 Without thinking too much about it make another mark and then another.
 The new marks can echo or respond to earlier marks, or start a new pattern.
 Again, without thinking too much about it, continue to make marks that respond to the previous marks or feel pleasing to your hand.